kyle-tennison/Magnetite/under-the-hood.md

 ### Building the Total Stiffness Matrix

 Each element stiffness matrix is square.
-The correspond to:
+The rows and columns correspond to pairs of nodal displacements:

 ![](media/matrix-correspondence.png)

+> Notice how there is a stiffness between every two nodes?

 The example stiffness matrix above would correspond to the stiffness matrix for an element with nodes 1, 2, and 3 because it defines a stiffness at each of these nodes.